hanruizhang/Pathway-Network-Analysis/index.md

 * A pathway definition file (.gmt):
 	* Can be downloaded from [http://baderlab.org/GeneSets](http://baderlab.org/GeneSets) and use the "current release".
-Recommended file: **Human_ GOBP_ All_ Pathways_ no_ GO_ iea_ {Date}_{ID}.gmt**
+Recommended file: **Human_ GOBP_ All_ Pathways_ no_ GO_ iea_ {Date}_{ID}.gmt** or **Mouse_ GOBP_ All_ Pathways_ no_ GO_ iea_ {Date}_{ID}.gmt**; there are files for other species.
-	* gmt file for mouse databases can also be downloaded from gprofiler, but GSEA results using the mouse databases only has GO ID but not description.
+	* gmt files can also be downloaded from gprofiler, but somehow the plots from GSEA analysis only show GO ID but not description, so not very convenient.
-	* Can also just use the gmt files already available in the GSEA destop app, but can only be for human data (human gene symbol).
+	* Can also just use the gmt files in the app from [Molecular Signatures Database (MSigDB)](http://www.gsea-msigdb.org/gsea/msigdb/collections.jsp), a collection of annotated gene sets for use with GSEA software.
+This can only be for human data (human gene symbol).
 One can use g:orth to convert mouse gene symbol in the rank file to human orthologs and provide the rnk file for GSEA analysis.
 * Number of permutation: always use 1000.
 * Name the analysis with the gene sets used, and the min and max cutoff.
 * Min = 15, max = 200 to include only smaller gene sets.